nf-core/configs/docs/vsc_calcua.md

 ## Local Nextflow run on a single (interactive) node

-In contrast to the Slurm profiles, the local profiles instead run in Nextflow's _local execution mode_, which means that they do not make use of the Slurm job scheduler.
+In contrast to the `*_slurm` profiles, the `*_local` profiles instead run in Nextflow's _local execution mode_, which means that they do not make use of the Slurm job scheduler.
 Instead, the head Nextflow process (`nextflow run ...`) will run on the allocated compute node and spawn all of sub-processes for the individual tasks in the pipeline on that same node (i.e., similar to running a pipeline on your own machine).
 The available resources are determined by the [`#SBATCH` options passed to Slurm](https://docs.vscentrum.be/jobs/job_submission.html#requesting-compute-resources) as usual and are shared among all tasks.

 The `nextflow run ...` command that launches the head process, can be invoked either via `sbatch` or from an an interactive `srun` session launched via `screen` or `tmux` (to avoid the process from stopping when you disconnect your SSH session) and it **DOES need to request the total amount of resources that are required by the full pipeline!**